-Course Learning Outcomes On s 1.
-On successful completion of this course, students will be able to: 1.
-Identify the theory necessary to analyse magnetic circuits.
-2. Recognise the principles of electromagnetic energy conversion.
-3. Apply the fundamental theories to the operating principles of and to model. a.
-Transformers; b.
-Relays and solenoids; c.
+Course Learning OutcomesOn successful completion of this course, students will be able to: 1.
+Identify the theory necessary to analyse magnetic circuits.2.
+Recognise the principles of electromagnetic energy conversion.

+- 3. Apply the fundamental theories to the operating principles of and to model.

+- a.
+Transformers;

+- b.
+Relays and solenoids;

+- c.
 Transmission lines.

 4. Interpret AC circuit theory in relation to three phase circuits in steady state, balanced and unbalanced.

 5. Recognise the nature of power losses in major elements of an electromagnetic system.

 6. Combine elements into a complete system and perform elementary analysis of the system as a whole.

 7. Perform power and efficiency calculations for major components of the electromagnetic system and for the system as a whole.

 8. Identify and adopt safe practices when working with electric systems containing energy conversion elements.

-Course Materials Rec ommended Text: - D.J.
+Course Materials Recommended Text:

+- D.J.
 Glover, M.S.
 Sarma "Power Systems analysis and design", 621.31 GLOV - M.S.
-Sarma, "Electric Machines: Steady-state theory and dynamic performance", 621.3104
+Sarma, "Electric Machines: Steady-state theory and dynamic performance", 621.31042